roadsidemultimedia/Docs/tutorials/shortcodes.md

 [/pl_buttongroup]
 ~~~

-**Note:** You can specify the same attrbutes as the button above, but placed into the markup instead of the shortcode.
+**Note:** You can specify the same attrbutes as the buttons above, but placed into the markup instead of the shortcode.

 ## Labels & Badges ##